 Goliath 5e stats

-Just like all other playable races in D&D, the Goliath has buffs to ability scores, and a set speed and size – though the +2 and +1 racial ability score buffs are now optional; you can swap them to any other ability scores of your choosing (maybe your Goliath has smaller biceps and a bigger brain).
+As for other playable D&D races, there are core Goliath 5e stats that designate buffs to particular ability scores, and give your character a set speed and size – though the +2 and +1 racial ability score buffs are now optional; you can swap them to any other ability scores of your choosing (maybe your Goliath has smaller biceps and a bigger brain).

 |DnD statistic||Goliath stats|